 Important Things to know about your library card:

 - All library card holders must accept responsibility for the materials borrowed and any fines or fees that may be incurred.

 - Library cards are not transferable.
 Do not loan your card to anyone else, and do not take out materials on anyone else’s card.

-- For your own protection, report a lost card IMMEDIATELY.
+- For your own protection, please report a lost card immediately.

 3. How can I replace a lost library card?